mtmcdade/Weather-Based-Outfit-Assistant/README.md

 ### Multi-day Forecasting
 For multi-day forecasting, we plan to show outfit recommendations for the upcoming week, helping with wardrobe planning and packing for trips by suggesting versatile pieces that work across changing weather conditions

-We also
-## Responsible AI Considerations:
+## 🤝 Responsible AI Considerations:

 ### Bias in AI Fashion Recommendations:
 Ensure the AI doesn't perpetuate gender, cultural, or body type stereotypes in clothing suggestions.